How may courses do I need to take in order to receive the SOCI Training Award?

 Can I receive academic credit (toward a degree) for the SOCI courses?

 The Design/Analysis course sequence cannot be taken for academic credit as this series overlaps the curriculum of early biostatistics and epidemiology courses.
-The remaining 3 courses can only be taken for academic credit by GTPCI graduate students, for whom these courses were designed.
-Exceptions are occasionally made for the Ethics & Regulation course for bioethics graduate students.
+The other 4 courses offered may be taken for academic credit, but would then not count toward earning the SOCI Award (all courses taken for the award must be taken non-credit).

 Please contact Cristina DeNardo, BSPH.firstname.lastname@example.org.